pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey-part-1.md

 **Introduction**

-Welcome!
-This blog post is a work in progress, but feel free to dive in.
 The content will cover how to leverage [Valkey](https://valkey.io/) for serving web pages at blazingly fast speeds.
 This guide assumes you have some familiarity with backend technology.

 {{< details "What is Valkey?" >}}
 Valkey is an open-source, high-performance key/value datastore licensed under BSD.
 It supports a variety of workloads such as caching, message queues, and can function as a primary database.
 Valkey can operate as a standalone daemon or in a cluster with options for replication and high availability.